Down in the shed…

 I’ve always read a lot and still do.
-My wife, Ann, says that I have some strange ideas when it comes to reading!
+My wife says I have some strange ideas when it comes to reading!
 I like thrillers and science fiction.
 I still read books about education, especially what education might look like in the 21st Century.
 I love reading management/business books, self-help books, books about how our minds work and… well the list goes on!

 I enjoy playing with technology.
-I would be lost without my MacBook Air, my Kindles, my iPad and iPod Touch.
-I enjoy blogging and quite fancy having a go at podcasting, though whether I will ever get round to it is another matter.
+I would be lost without my MacBook, my Kindles and my iPad.
+Amazon’s Alexa is now a constant companion of mine down here in my shed!
+I enjoy blogging and quite fancy having a go at podcasting, though whether I will ever get around to it is another matter.

-Recently I teamed up with a fellow retired educator called David Horner and between us we are creating resources for teachers.
-We call ourselves Goodeyedeers!
-To see something of what do have a look on the ‘Teacher Resources’ page of this blog.
+Recently I teamed up with a fellow retired educator called David Horner and between us, we are creating resources for teachers, which we sell on TES.
+We call ourselves ‘Goodeyedeers’.
+All the money we raise from this venture we donate to a local charity called MedEquip4Kids.

-One day I’m going to self publish a selection of my flash fiction… one day!
+One day I’m going to self-publish a selection of my flash fiction and/or short stories.
+One day…